 Want a breakfast casserole that is sweet instead of savory?
 Try this yummy Dutch Oven French Toast with the warmth of cinnamon and the sweetness of a powdered sugar glaze.

 This Hungry Man Breakfast recipe is a one-skillet meal that can be scaled down to feed two.
-Bacon and Southern style hashbrowns are the base, the addition of green bell pepper, onion, eggs, cheddar cheese, salsa and sour cream finish it off nicely.
+Bacon and Southern style hashbrowns are the base, the addition of green bell pepper, onion, beaten eggs, cheddar cheese, salsa and sour cream finish it off nicely.

 For a meatier handheld meal, try this Breakfast Burrito that has a similar spicy flavor profile all wrapped up in a tortilla.